sweeneys/consumption-characteriser/README.md

     (iii) all other consumption larger in magnitude than $P_{threshold}$ for a duration $T_{threshold}$ should be considered flexible.

-- The outputs of the characteriser are inputs for use in the online market described here [Linked repo To insert]
+- The outputs of the characteriser are inputs for use in the online market described here [https://github.com/sweeneys/fair-flexible-energy-market]

 - Further details on the market design are provided in [Link to paper to be proviedd]